Elmo Paul Hohman: Other activities

-district price executive in the Chicago Metropolitan office of the OPA (1942–44) and vice-chairman of the United States Maritime Commission's National War Labor Board (1944).
+district price executive in the Chicago Metropolitan office of the Office of Price Administration (1942–44) and vice-chairman of the United States Maritime Commission's National War Labor Board (1944).
 He was involved in the V-12 Navy College Training Program (1943–46) at Northwestern to supplement the force of commissioned officers in the United States Navy during World War II.
 Hohman was on the war Shipping Panel (1945) and was appointed the chairman of the committee of the Yale Fund for Seamen's Studies in 1946.

 He served as a visiting scholar and observer at the International Labor Office on four occasions between 1928 and 1959.
 He was also a panel arbitrator in the Federal Mediation and Conciliation Service and a member of the International Labour Organization's maritime division in Geneva.

 Personal life

 He married Helen Vastine Fisher (1894–1972) at Henry, Illinois, on August 16, 1919.
 She too became an economics professor and taught at Vassar, Simmons College and Northwestern.
 They had at least one child, a daughter.

 Elmo Hohman died in Evanston, Illinois, on January 1, 1977, survived by his daughter and two grandchildren.